Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

 As shown in Figure \ref{fig:privacy-strategies}, most participants were familiar with and used most of these privacy strategies.
 On average, they were familiar with 8/10 privacy strategies and used 5.5/10 of them.
 A total of ten participants were familiar with all privacy strategies in the list, of which only 3 have used all of them in their careers.
 Compared to the results in Hadar \textit{et al.}\cite{hadar2018privacy}, based on twenty-seven interviews carried out in 2013-2014, it is possible to see an overall upward trend in the adoption of privacy strategies among practitioners.
 Especially for the privacy strategies of data anonymisation, decentralisation of datasets, user's data deletion, and regular deletion of personal data. \textbf{Encryption} remains the most used privacy strategy, common to practitioners for protecting communication channels (e.g., HTTPS/SSL) and data storage (e.g., encrypted databases).

-Only one participant reported in-depth knowledge in \textbf{anonymisation techniques} (i.e., k-anonymity, t-closeness) used to anonymise medical data for governmental agencies.
+Only one participant reported in-depth knowledge of \textbf{anonymisation techniques}\footnote{During the interviews, the term \textbf{anonymisation} was broadly used to talk about anonymisation and other techniques (e.g., pseudo-anonymisation, de-identification, and obfuscation) with the participants.
+Nevertheless, anonymisation in its true sense has been increasingly proven to be infeasible since sufficiently motivated attackers can re-identify individuals or de-anonymise entire datasets \cite{ohm2009broken, zibuschka2019anonymization}, so anonymisation techniques turn out to be only capable of pseudo-anonymising the data.} (i.e., k-anonymity, t-closeness) used to anonymise medical data for governmental agencies.
 Anonymisation was also used to present metrics in business reports (e.g., aggregated in Key Performance Indicators).
-However, most participants refer to anonymisation but actually employ pseudo-anonymisation techniques.
-The most common was the use of universally unique identifiers (UUIDs) and advertising industry standard unique identifiers (ADIDs), which provide some level of obfuscation but can still be used by the platforms to link data of unique individuals as well as target them.
+However, most participants ($16/30$) refer to anonymisation but actually employ pseudo-anonymisation techniques ($8/30$) or simply removing of identifiers ($8/30$).
+The most common was relying on user IDs, e.g., universally unique identifiers (UUIDs) and advertising industry standard unique identifiers (ADIDs), which provide some level of obfuscation but can still be used by the platforms to link data of unique individuals as well as target them.
 Notably, one participant questioned the practical use of such user IDs and privacy impacts. \begin{quote} \textit{``I don't know the name and last name because it's decoupled.
 Sure.
 But with the user ID, I can target you on my platform, and they can show you what they want.
 So it can collect your interest associated with your user ID and show you advertisements based on your user ID.
 And my effect is real in the real world, even though I don't know you [...]''} (P19). \end{quote}

 The \textbf{decentralisation of datasets} is also becoming more common.
-Practitioners reported three main types of decentralisation: (a) separation of types of data amongst different datasets; (b) separate databases for development and production environments; and (c) separate or partial access to databases for microservices and APIs.
+Practitioners ($6/30$) reported three types of decentralisation: (a) separation of types of data amongst different datasets ($2/30$); (b) separate databases for development and production environments ($1/30$); and (c) separate or partial access to databases for microservices and APIs ($3/30$).
 However, two practitioners reported that their organisations are actually going the opposite way, investing in data lakes to centralise all data instead of decentralising it.